Views: 111 Author: Good Du Publish Time: 2023-03-31 Origin: Site

-ASTM A403 Austenitic Stainless Steel is a stainless steel with austenitic structure at room temperature.
+ASTM A403 butt weld pipe fittings is made by stainless steels with austenitic structure at room temperature.
 Steady austenite structure exists in steels containing about 18% Cr, 8%~25% Ni and 0.1% C. Austenitic chromium-nickel stainless steels include the well-known 18Cr-8Ni steel and the high Cr-Ni series steel developed on this basis by adding elements such as Mo, Cu, Si, Nb and Ti.
 Austenitic stainless steels are non-magnetic and have high toughness and plasticity, but have low strength and cannot be strengthened by phase transformation, they can only be strengthened by cold working.
 Austenitic stainless steel is the most popular and widely used around the world.

 Comparison of Properties of Different Types of Stainless Steel

 |Austenitic||Generally No||Very High||High||By Cold Work||Very High||Very High||Very High||Very High|

 |Martensitic||Yes||Medium||Medium||Quench & Temper||Low||Low||Low||Low|